ToastNumber/toastnumber.github.io/_posts/2022-01-16-mutual-tls.markdown

 <!--more-->

-See my [mTLS](https://github.com/ToastNumber/mTLS) repo for scirpts and source code.
+See my [mTLS](https://github.com/ToastNumber/mTLS) repo for scripts and source code.

 In mutual TLS, the TLS handshake includes a "Request CERT" message from the server to the client, which asks the client to send _its_ certificate for authentication so each side of the connection can verify the identity of the other (usually only the client can verify the server's identity).